 Restrictions: the money-back guarantee only applies to shared hosting plans.
 If you purchase WordPress hosting, VPS, or dedicated servers, you won’t be able to request a refund.

 How to claim: if you paid using a credit or debit card, simply cancel your subscription from the admin panel within 97 days of making a purchase, and you’ll receive the refund automatically.
 If you paid using PayPal or a different payment method, you’ll need to contact DreamHost’s billing department after canceling and request the refund.

 Refund wait times: PayPal payments are usually refunded within a few hours, while card payments take up to five business days.

-Hosting highlights: free domain, unmetered bandwidth, unlimited storage on shared hosting, free SSL, decent support.
+Hosting highlights: free domain, unmetered bandwidth, 50 GB storage, free SSL, decent support.

 #2 InMotion: 90 days